Ficool

 "Jimson's dead now.
 The weight of those words may never sink in, Tim, but whether we like it or not, I have a responsibility now to keep you safe.
 My life and yours are both entwined and hanging like a threaded needle.
 I just couldn't let anything unforeseen happen to us."

-He shivers, holding the body in his grasp processing everything that just happened.
+He shivers, clearly processing everything that just happened.

-His face then hardens as he points to the nearby distance.
+His face then hardens as he shifts his pointer to the nearby distance.

 "You were going to take it," he says.
 Not a question.
-A clear accusation.
+An accusation.

 Should I lie?
 Make an excuse.
 Say It must've fallen.